 The following listing is an example of valid individual memberships on behalf of UNC-General Administration:

-• The Vice President of Finance would be the GA representative of the
+• The Senior Vice President of Finance and Budget would be the GA representative of the

-• The Associate Vice President for Finance and University Property Officer would be the GA representative for the Association of Higher Education Facility Officers to stay abreast of facility construction and maintenance issues.
+• The Associate Vice President for Finance and Capital Planning would be the GA representative for the Association of Higher Education Facility Officers to stay abreast of facility construction and maintenance issues.

 The following are examples of individual memberships that would not qualify: